ModernBetaNetwork/AdminToolbox/README.md

 `/reveal`, `/show`

-While in admin mode, running this command places the admin into survival mode at their current location.
+While spectating in admin mode, running this command places the player into survival mode at their current location.
 This makes the admin visible to players during confrontations while maintaining:

-- Empty inventory
+- Temporary inventory
 - Immunity to damage
 - No mob targeting